tianyingchun/less/README.md

-### The basic ux style components based on bootstrap less.
+### The less-ui style components based on bootstrap/amazeui.